Skip to main content

 Employment and skills policy

-Department of Employment and Workplace Relations, NCVER - cross-jurisdictional data systems, multi-stakeholder VET sector, and the particular complexity of designing for policy implementation at scale.
+DEWR, National Centre for Vocational Education Research - cross-jurisdictional data systems, multi-stakeholder vocational education and training sector, and the particular complexity of designing for policy implementation at scale.

 Whole-of-government digital platforms